Certain characteristics set the Laredo Independent School District apart from most districts in the state.

 Its western boundary aligns directly with the Mexican border.
 Nearly all its students are poor, and nearly all are Hispanic.
 Most rely on the school to provide two meals a day.
 On the first day of school this week, some showed up without shoes or without parents accompanying them.

 “It’s hard to work on teaching them about reading and writing and math when they haven’t eaten.
-It’s hard to really welcome them into their class with their textbooks and their ...
+It’s hard to really welcome them into their class with their textbooks and their lockers when they ...